Dimitrios Karamichos PhD

 About the Principal Investigator

-Dimitrios joined the North Texas Eye Research Institute (NTERI) and the University of North Texas Health Sciences Center (UNTHSC) in April 2020.
-He comes in as the Director of Research for NTERI, and a Professor in Pharmaceutical Sciences and Pharmacology & Neuroscience.
+Dimitrios joined the North Texas Eye Research Institute (NTERI) and the University of North Texas Health Sciences Center (UNTHSC) in April 2020 as the Director of Research for NTERI.
+Since January 2022, Dr. Karamichos is the Executive Director and Endowed Chair of NTERI.
+He is also a Professor in Pharmaceutical Sciences and Pharmacology & Neuroscience.
 Dimitrios is an engineer by training, having obtained his BEng in Electrical & Electronic Engineering from the Manchester Metropolitan University, Manchester, UK.
 He did his MSc at Imperial College, University of London, London, UK focusing on tissue engineering, imaging modalities, and radiology.
 In 2006, he obtained his PhD in Tissue Repair and Engineering from University College London, University of London, London, UK followed by two Postdoctoral Fellowships with UT Southwestern Medical Center, Dallas, TX and Schepens Eye Research Institute, Harvard Medical School, Boston, MA.
 From 2013 to 2020, Dimitrios was with the Dean McGee Eye Institute where he served as the Director of Research for the Oklahoma Center for Neuroscience Sciences, Director of Strategic Partnerships and Program Development, Graduate College, and Endowed Professor W. Stanley Muenzler in Corneal Diseases.
 His research is currently funded by the National Eye Institute, with significant contribution in the corneal biology field.

 – Determine if Prolactin Induced Protein (PIP) is a biomarker for keratoconus.